-Prior to this meeting, Das held two pressers on March 27 and April 17, where the central bank cut its repo rate to 4.4 per cent and reverse repo rate to 3.75 per cent.
+Prior to this meeting, on March 27 and April 17, Das held two presses, where the central bank lowered the repo rate to 4.4 percent and the reverse repo rate to 3.75 percent.

-n his address to the media, the RBI governor said that an off-cycle meeting of the monetary policy committee (MPC) was done for the past three days.
-He said that the MPC voted 5:1 in favour of a 40 bps rate cut.
+In his address to the media, the governor of the RBI said that the Monetary Policy Committee ( MPC) had held an off-cycle meeting for the last three days.
+He said that in favor of a 40 bps rate cut, the MPC voted 5:1.

-Das said that there is a collapse in demand in both urban and rural areas since March.
-This, he added, has taken a toll on fiscal revenues.
-The governor said that the biggest blow from COVID-19 came from a slump in the private consumption with consumer durables production slipping by 33 per cent in the month of March.
+Das said there has been a collapse in demand since March in both urban and rural areas.
+This has taken a toll on fiscal revenues, he said.
+The governor said that COVID-19’s biggest blow came from a slump in private demand, with the production of consumer durables falling by 33 percent in March.

-In his presser, Shaktikanta Das said that the agriculture and allied activities have given some hope for the country he also said that a ray of hope is brought in from the normal south-west monsoons this year.
+In his presser, Shaktikanta Das said that some hope was given to the country by agriculture and allied activities and that a ray of hope was brought in this year from the usual south-west monsoons.

-Speaking about the food inflation, the RBI governor said that the food inflation which had eased from the January peak in February and March has now surged to 8.6 per cent in April.
-He said that the price of vegetables, oilseeds, and milk emerged as pressure points.
+Speaking about food inflation, the governor of the RBI said that food inflation, which had eased in February and March from the January high, has now risen to 8.6% in April.
+He said the price of vegetables, oilseeds, and milk had emerged as points of strain.

-The governor said the MPC is of the view that headline inflation rate in the first half of 2020 will remain intact but by the third quarter and fourth quarter, it may fall below the target of 4 per cent.
-He said the GDP growth would remain in negative territory, with some pick up in the second half.
-“Simultaneous fiscal, monetary and administrative measures will create conditions for a gradual revival of activity in the second half of 2020-2021.”
+The governor said the MPC expects that the headline inflation rate will remain intact in the first half of 2020, but will fall below the 4 percent goal by the third quarter and fourth quarter.
+He said GDP growth will stay in negative territory, with some gains going up in the second half of the year.
+“In the second half of 2020-2021, simultaneous political, monetary, and administrative steps will establish the conditions for a gradual revival of activity.”

 Coming to the moratorium, the RBI governor said that the loan moratorium will be extended by three months till August 31, making it a six-month moratorium.

-RBI governor said that the RBI is ready to use all its instruments to address the concerns of the unknown future.
+The governor of the RBI said that the RBI was prepared to use all its resources to resolve the uncertain future concerns.

-Among other regulatory measures, the Indian central bank hiked the group exposure limit for banks to 30 per cent from 25 per cent.
-The RBI had set the 25 per cent limit in June 2019 and had capped lenders’ exposure to a single party at 20 per cent.
-The RBI governor said that considering the present situation due to the outbreak of COVID-19, this change has been made.
+Among other regulatory steps, from 25%, the Indian central bank increased the group exposure cap for banks to 30%.
+In June 2019, the RBI set the 25 percent limit and restricted the exposure of lenders to a single party at 20 percent.
+The governor of the RBI said that this move was made in view of the current situation due to the outbreak of COVID-19.